An Art Original Since 1966

 1st Annual Art Auction

 The first Annual Art Auction was lead by Director Caleb Bach in 1979.
-Pictured left is the Auction in 1985 with Auctioneer Jim Chaffin and Director Brad Miller leading the festivities.
+Pictured above is the Auction in 1985 with Auctioneer Jim Chaffin and Director Brad Miller leading the festivities.

 Anderson Ranch transforms from a sleepy summer workshop program to a dynamic year-round arts center